-“Healthy” fried and convenient black eyed peas recipe substitute for traditional long-simmered pot of soul-food version.
+“Healthy” fried black eyed peas recipe substitute for traditional long-simmered pot of soul-food version.

 How Do Fried Black Eyed Peas Taste?

 My Ma Dear’s black-eyed peas were always garlicky and smokey, the latter achieved via smoked ham hocks.
 While I can’t argue that my 15 minute pan fried black eyed peas have the same deep love of Ma Dear’s, but technically they deliver the goods from a flavor perspective.
 I spent many long enjoyable days in the kitchen with her.
 I was part sous chef and part Young and the Restless recap for her.
 Her health declined as I came into my own in the kitchen so we never really had the opportunity to talk shop and/or cook together.
 I would have loved to be back with now to cook with her, swapping flavor and technique tips.
 There is no doubt we’d have had the chemistry of some of the greatest duets of all time including Marvin and Tammi, Ashford and Simpson, and Roberta and Donny.

 The flavors are replicated by infusing the olive oil first.
 I used a lot of garlic and was generous with the smoked sweet paprika.
 And for good measure I added onions and red peppers for a quick saute in the same oil before adding the black-eyed peas.